alexdebelka/navira_v1/NEW_FEATURES_SUMMARY.md

 ---

-**Total Implementation**: ~1,300 lines of new code across 4 files **New Visualizations**: 10 interactive charts and maps (including patient flow visualization) **New Metrics**: 18+ new analytical capabilities **Enhanced User Experience**: Comprehensive tooltips, explanations, and interactive controls
+**Total Implementation**: ~1,400 lines of new code across 4 files **New Visualizations**: 10 interactive charts and maps (including patient flow visualization) **New Metrics**: 18+ new analytical capabilities **Enhanced User Experience**: Comprehensive tooltips, explanations, interactive controls, and auto-selection